 Car loans have become standard for most Americans.
-In fact, car loans now last an average of more than five years, according to the credit-rating company Experian.
+In fact, car loans now last an average of more than six years, according to the credit-rating company Experian.
 This means the public will most likely make high car payments every month for a good portion of a decade.

 So are there ways to lower your car payment?
 And under which circumstances would this be possible?

 Here are four overarching ways to lower your car payment: refinance, negotiate, consolidate and sell or trade.

 “If your vehicle isn’t too old, and you don’t owe more than it’s worth, you may be able to refinance,” said Gerri Detweiler, Director of Credit Education at Credit.com.
 “This is easiest to do if you got into a higher-rate loan a year or two ago and now have improved your credit scores.
 You can shop for an auto loan refinance online or through a local credit union.”

 Be careful that you don’t try to refinance too many times, however.
 Every attempt causes your credit score to drop a few points, so more than a few requests could be detrimental to your overall credit score, according to this article from Credit.com.
 A way around this credit drop would be to file all requests within a two-week period, which would only count as a single hit to your credit report.